Skip to content

 • Any other request that may require a multi-agency discussion and recommendation

-Provision and placement panel meetings take place in 4 different areas of the county, with a SEND panel manager allocated to each area:
+Provision and placement panel meetings take place in 4 different areas of the county, with a SEND panel manager who chairs the meeting in each area:

-• Pamela Radford – North Herts and Stevenage; DSPL 1 & 2
+• Pamela Radford – North Herts and Stevenage; DSPL 1 and 2

-• Sophia McClymont – Hertsmere, Watford and Three Rivers; DSPL 6 & 9
+• Sophia McClymont – Hertsmere, Watford and Three Rivers; DSPL 6 and 9

-The panel meetings are held every fortnight to discuss the requests.
-The panel meetings are chaired by the SEND panel managers.
+Panel meetings are held every 2 weeks to discuss the requests.

-A range of multi-agency partners will be invited to attend the panel to contribute to the decision-making process.
-Panel members include representation from special schools, mainstream schools, Health, social care and Education Advisors.
+A range of professional partners will be invited to attend the panel to contribute to the decision-making process.
+Panel members include representation from special schools, mainstream schools, health, social care and education advisors.

 The SEND provision and placement panel considers every request on an individual basis.
 The decisions they make are based on the evidence provided and the following law and regulations: